NaziaHossain066/IEEE-CIS-Fraud-Detection/Self-reflection.md

 <strong>Fix</strong>:

 The data usage has to be truncated manually.
-For example, whenever we load a CSV into a clumnin a dataframe, it will assign 64 bytes to store 1 numerical value.
+For example, whenever we load a CSV into a column in a dataframe, it will assign 64 bytes to store 1 numerical value.
 We can reduce that and use other int formates to save some memory.

 int8 can store integers from -128 to 127